tatan432/AES_ENCODER/README.md

 3. Load AES_top.ddc

 ## Acknowledgement:
-The part of the test bench is written by Saurabh Jain(User: @srbhjn459)
+The test bench aes_sbox.v and matrix_mult.v is written by Saurabh Jain(User: @srbhjn459)

 ## Resources
 Best way to learn about these concepts is :